Lake Annecy from Talloires © French Moments

 Main Sights in the region of Lake Annecy

-For the best experience of the lake, either take a cruise from Annecy or drive around the lake with stops at Veyrier, Menthon, Talloires, le Bout-du-Lac, Duingt, Saint-Jorioz and Sévrier.
+For the best lake experience, take a cruise from Annecy or drive around the lake, stopping at Veyrier, Menthon, Talloires, le Bout-du-Lac, Duingt, Saint-Jorioz, and Sévrier.

 Annecy, the Venice of the Alps